-- Advanced Notice of Proposed Rulemaking (ANPR).
+Advanced Notice of Proposed Rulemaking (ANPR).
 HUD can ask for information from the public to help it think about issues before developing proposed regulations.
-For instance, in the second year of the Trump Administration, HUD issued an ANPR regarding streamlining the affirmatively furthering fair housing (AFFH) rule and an ANPR regarding streamlining the fair housing disparate impact rule. - Interim Final Rules.
-HUD can issue . regulations that are to be followed as if they are final but ask for continued public comment on some parts of the rules.
+For instance, in the second year of the first Trump Administration, HUD issued an ANPR regarding streamlining the affirmatively furthering fair housing (AFFH) rule and an ANPR regarding streamlining the fair housing disparate impact rule.

+- Interim Final Rules.
+HUD can issue regulations that are to be followed as if they are final but ask for continued public comment on some parts of the rules.
 Subsequent final rules can include changes based on any additional public comment.
 For example, the National Housing Trust Fund (HTF) program was implemented by an interim rule in 2015.
-HUD's intention was to allow states and developers gain experience using the new program and then seek input regarding suggested changes before implementing a final rule.
-On April 26, 2021, HUD requested comments about the HTF Interim Final Rule: as of the date this Advocates' Guide went to press, a final rule was not published.
-More recently, HUD under the

-Biden Administration issued an Interim Final Rule on June 10, 2021, restoring the statutory definition of "affirmatively furthering fair housing" and some "certifications" that were removed from the 2015 AFFH rule by the previous Administration; it also offered the public 30 days to comment on the Interim Final Rule.
+HUD's intention was to allow states and developers have experience using the new program and then seek input regarding suggested changes before implementing a final rule.
+On April 26, 2021, HUD requested comments about the HTF Interim Final Rule; as of the date this Advocates' Guide went to press, a final rule was not published.
+More recently, HUD under the Biden Administration issued an Interim Final Rule on June 10.
+2021, restoring the statutory definition of "affirmatively furthering fair housing" and some "certifications" that were removed from the 2015 AFFH rule by the previous Trump Administration; it also offered the public 30 days to comment on the Interim Final Rule.
 In the preamble to the Interim Final Rule, HUD stated that it anticipated issuing a NPRM proposing provisions that would build on and improve process in the 2015 AFFH rule.
-A proposed AFFH rule was published on February 9, 2023; as of the date this Advocates' Guide went to press, a final rule was not published.

-- Supplemental Notice of Rulemaking.
-HUD may seek additional comment on a proposed rule to further focus consideration before issuing a final rule.

-- Direct Final Rules.
-HUD can issue regulations thought to be minor and uncontroversial but must withdraw them if negative comments are submitted.

-- Negotiated Rulemaking.
-This is a seldomused approach that engages knowledgeable people to discuss an issue and negotiate the language of a proposed regulation, which is then submitted to the Federal Register.
+A proposed AFFH rule was published on February 9, 2023; however, a final rule was not published by the end of the Biden Administration. - Supplemental Notice of Rulemaking.
+HUD may seek additional comment on a proposed rule in order to further focus consideration before issuing a final rule. - Direct Final Rules.
+HUD can issue regulations thought to be minor and uncontroversial but must withdraw them if negative comments are submitted. - Negotiated Rulemaking.
+This is a seldom-used approach that engages knowledgeable people to discuss an issue and negotiate the language of a proposed regulation, which is then submitted to the Federal Register.
 When HUD sought to change the public housing Operating Fund rule, it engaged in negotiated rule making with public housing agencies and a handful of public housing leaders.

 - Petition for Rulemaking.
-This is a process

-through which anyone can submit suggested

-regulations along with supporting data and

-arguments in support of the suggestions.

-If HUD agrees, it will publish proposed

-rules; if HUD denies the petition, the denial

-must be in writing and include the basis for

-denial.
-For example, advocates thought the

-Obama Administration was not moving on

-improvements regarding lead-based paint

-hazards, so used the petition for rulemaking

-process.
-Although not officially in response

-to the petition, HUD did move on proposed

-changes.

-Informal Meetings.
-HUD has the authority

-to gather information from people using

-informal hearings or other forms of oral

-presentations such as "listening sessions."

-The transcript or minutes of such meetings

-are on file in the Rules Docket.
-For

-example, after the Trump Administration

-effectively suspended implementation of

-the affirmatively furthering fair housing

-rule, it conducted five invitation-only

-listening sessions.
-More positively, the Biden

-Administration held several listening sessions

-about restoring the affirmatively furthering

-fair housing rule.
+This is a process through which anyone can submit suggested regulations along with supporting data and arguments in support of the suggestions.
+If HUD agrees, it will publish proposed rules; if HUD denies the petition, the denial must be in writing and include the basis for denial.
+For example, advocates thought the Obama Administration was not moving on improvements regarding leadbased paint hazards, so they used the petition for rulemaking process.
+Although not officially in response to the petition, HUD did move on the proposed changes. - Informal Meetings.
+HUD has the authority to gather information from people using informal hearings or other forms of oral presentations such as "listening sessions."
+The transcript or minutes of such meetings are on file in the Rules Docket.
+For example, after the first Trump Administration effectively suspended implementation of the affirmatively furthering fair housing rule, it conducted five invitation-only listening sessions.
+More positively, the Biden Administration held several listening sessions about restoring the affirmatively furthering fair housing rule.